EdVillagran/Principles-of-Operating-Systems/README.md

 ## Assignment 3 </br>

-Program Summary: We are to create a microshell simulator that is capable of running commands.
+Program Summary: Create a microshell simulator that is capable of running commands.
   It should reconize '>+' & '<+' as the redirect
   command origionally > & <.

 ## Assignment 4 </br>

-Program Summary: We are to create a virtual memory simulation and using FIFO and Demand Paging alogorithms for page replacement.
+Program Summary: Creates a virtual memory simulation and using FIFO and Demand Paging alogorithms for page replacement.

-## Assignment 4 </br>
+## Assignment 5 </br>

 Program Summary: Use POSIX thread, Semaphores and a mutex to simulate the producer/consumer